awslabs/data-solutions-framework-on-aws/framework/API.md

 ```

 - *Type:* aws-cdk-lib.aws_lambda.ILayerVersion
-- *Default:* No layer is used and the default CDK layer is used

 Starting k8s 1.22, CDK no longer bundle the kubectl layer with the code due to breaking npm package size.
 A layer needs to be passed to the Construct.